Prelf1992/LLM-Orchestration-Framework/README.md

 * Commit 71: CI: Optimize performance of dependencies to align with standards. at 2025-01-13 16:16:05
 * Commit 72: Style: Improve styling of README to support new requirements. at 2025-01-13 16:31:51
 * Commit 73: Refactor: Update documentation for tests to improve user experience. at 2025-01-14 17:08:27
+* Commit 74: Refactor: Update documentation for UI to align with standards. at 2025-01-14 14:14:10